broadinstitute/firecloud-ui/CONTRIBUTING.md

 Methods on components are kebab-cased, and "private" (although this is technically unenforced) methods start with a dash: `:-create-dropdown-ref-handler`

-Native cljs methods and structures are kebab-cased: `(common/render-info-box)`
+Native clojure(script) methods and structures are kebab-cased: `(common/render-info-box)`

 Method and function names should always be verbs, and structures should be nouns.

 ## React Conventions

+### Don't create a component if you don't have to

+Every React component that's created has a state and props that have to be tracked in memory by the application.
+When you're creating something, a `def` or `defn` is preferred over a `defc`.

+As a quick rule of thumb, if the thing you're creating doesn't have an internal state that needs to be tracked, it shouldn't be a component.

-### Styles
+### Styles inside of component definitions

 We avoid using CSS files.
-Instead, we use React components to describe the style and behavior of individual page elements, then combine these components to create the complete UI.
+Instead, we define styles for components in place, along with their logic, so that all of the attributes of a component are described in one place.

 Our reasons for this are [outlined in this slide deck](https://speakerdeck.com/vjeux/react-css-in-js).